 Your child will be met by PJC and brought into to the Music Room.
 (Please don't arrive early)

 On the first day, please feel free to drop your child off quickly, or come in to see the room, say hello and introduce yourself.

 Parents are not allowed in the music rooms during lesson time.
 From my experience, children focus better, relax easier and have much more of a good time when their parents are not there, even if that means that the first few minutes are a little bit scary.

-Please don't worry if you child is upset when you leave them, we are completely used to it and they are always fine in no time at all.
+Please don't worry if you child is upset when you leave them, we are completely experienced in handling this, and students are always happy in no time at all.